spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/cart-non-splittable-products-feature-integration.md

 ---
 title: Cart + Non-splittable products feature integration
-description: The guide describes the process of installing the Cart and Non-Splittable Products features into your project
+description: The guide describes the process of installing the Cart and Non-splittable Products features into your project
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/cart-non-splittable-products-feature-integration